allejo/bzion/README.md

 - Your pull request is actually functional and works as intended
 - Your pull request does not break functionality of the master branch nor the unit tests
 - Your new feature will benefit the league community or will improve the experience for league members
-- Your pull request is not adding TODOs in the code, giving the developers more things to do
 - If submitting a bug fix, specify what the bug is, when it occurs, and how your pull request has fixed the bug

 To increase the probability of your pull request being accepted, ensure you consider the things we look for when evaluating pull requests.
-We're not actually mean, we absolutely love pull requests!
-We simply would like the pull request process to go smoothly and quickly.
+We're not actually mean, we love pull requests.
+We simply would like the pull request process to go smoothly and quickly, all the while keeping things organized.

 ### Feature Requests

-We would love to hear your ideas and look forward to implementing the best ideas so [submit an issue](https://github.com/allejo/bzion/issues) and we'll be able to discuss the feature further.
+We would love to hear your ideas and look forward to implementing the best of them, so [submit an issue](https://github.com/allejo/bzion/issues) and we'll be able to discuss the feature further.

 ### Questions?

-All of the development discussions for this project occur on #sujevo on irc.freenode.net, feel free to stop by and talk with a developer!
+All of the development discussions for this project occur on #sujevo on irc.freenode.net, feel free to stop by and talk with a developer.
 We love the company.

 ## License